techUK Pride beyond June

 To be an ally, companies must create a culture that embraces diversity and inclusion and one that is committed to hiring and retaining a diverse workforce. 🏳️🌈

 For the tech sector to combat inequalities that face the LGBTQ+ community, there is more that we can do to spotlight leaders and organisations working making steps towards creating more open and safe work environments.

-Karen Thomson, Diversity & Inclusion Lead - UK&I, Fujitsu and Chair of techUK's Skills & Diversity Council commented:
+Karen Thomson, Diversity & Inclusion Lead at Fujitsu and Chair of techUK's Skills & Diversity Council said:

-Celebrating Pride - Equality isn’t just for one month a year - Elysia McCaffrey, Director of the Government Equalities Office, marks Pride by talking about the importance of inclusion in every industry, and at every level.
+- Celebrating Pride - Equality isn’t just for one month a year - Elysia McCaffrey, Director of the Government Equalities Office in 2020, marked Pride by talking about the importance of inclusion in every industry, and at every level.

-Is your company doing anything for Pride or are you getting involved?
-Let us know.
+Is your company doing something for Pride or are you getting involved?
+Let me know.

 Nimmi Patel is the Policy Manager for Skills, Talent and Diversity at techUK.

 She works on all things skills policy, focusing on upskilling and retrain.
 She is committed to embedding diversity in the UK tech pipeline from classroom to boardroom working with partners such as the Tech Talent Charter and the WISE Campaign.
 Nimmi also leads techUK’s immigration work, collaborating with techUK members and stakeholders to create an environment that attracts the best talent to the UK.